Ahmed Dlimi: After 1975

 After the Green March in 1975, during which Morocco annexed Western Sahara, a former Spanish colony, General Dlimi became head of staff of the Moroccan Armed Forces in this territory.
 Western Sahara was then claimed both by Morocco and by the Polisario Front, which initiated a guerrilla against Rabat.
 In 1980, Dlimi initiated the construction of a wall, stating it was to protect the annexed Western Sahara from the Polisario's attacks.
 The latter became increasingly restricted to its base, Tindouf, in Algeria.

 Ahmed Dlimi was increasingly viewed as the main military strongman of Morocco.
-However, in January 1983, he was killed in a car accident just after meeting the King in his palace at Marrakech.
+However, in January 1983, he was killed in a car accident just after meeting the King in his palace at Marrakesh.
 However, there are allegations that he was assassinated after attempting to organize a coup against King Hassan II, or that he was killed for having become too powerful, and a threat to the monarchy.
 The assassination theory has been supported by dissident Ahmed Rami in March 1983, who exiled himself to Sweden after the failed coup of 1972 in which he had taken part.
 Rami alleged that he had clandestinely met with Dlimi in Stockholm in December 1982, and that they were preparing a coup against Hassan II, due for July 1983.
 Dlimi was allegedly part of the "Independent Officers" who intended to overthrow the monarchy, in order to put an end to the regime's corruption and human rights violations.
 They aimed to establish a "Democratic Arab Islamic Republic of Morocco" and to negotiate with the Polisario Front.

 According to Ahmed Rami, several young military officers were arrested mid-January 1983.
 Dlimi himself was also arrested, interrogated and tortured in the royal palace, before his death being set up as a car-crash.
 Dlimi is said to have advocated a closer relationship to France in order to counter US influence.
 Rami wrote that: "Hassan's closest circle, which also counts foreign secret agents, very well knows the circumstances of Dlimi's death."
 This veiled allusion to the CIA was elaborated upon by Rami, who claimed that the CIA was investigating Dlimi as a secret member of the "Independent Officers"; that they had filmed the Stockholm meeting between them, and had ultimately delivered this video to Hassan II.
 Morocco was at the time a very close ally of the United States.
 Hassan II had sent troops to Zaire in 1977 and 1978 to support US intervention, and also assisted UNITA in Angola since the mid-1970s.
 He had agreed to the setting up of a CIA station in Morocco, which became one of its key installations in Africa.
 Hassan II had visited US Secretary of Defense Caspar Weinberger and the State Secretary Al Haig in 1981, as well as the president of the US Senate Committee on Foreign Relations and the Deputy Director of the CIA.